PassKit/passkit-c-sharp-quickstart/README.md

 4. Go back to root directory with `cd ../..`.
 Then run `dotnet run`, to create a sample membership card, coupon card and boarding pass (with default templates & tiers/offers) and issue them.

 ## Examples
+All quickstarts are found in the Quickstarts folder.
 ###  Membership Cards
 QuickstartLoyalty will create a membership program with 2 tiers, base and VIP.
 It will enrol two members, one in each tier.
 It contains the methods: